Colchicine Versus Placebo in Acute Myocarditis Patients (ARGO)

 Inclusion Criteria:

-• Chest pain and/or Heart failure symptoms and/or palpitations
+• Myocarditis initially presenting with chest pain and/or Heart failure symptoms and/or palpitations

-• Myocarditis diagnostic confirmation (by Contrast-Enhanced Cardiac Magnetic Resonance (CMR), according to the Lake Louise criteria with the presence of myocardial damage),
+• Myocarditis diagnostic confirmation (by Contrast-Enhanced Cardiac Magnetic Resonance (CMR), according to the Lake Louise criteria (2009 or later),

 • No evidence for ischemic heart disease on coronary angiography or coronary computed tomography angiography for patients with age superior to 40-year-old with one or more cardiovascular risk factor (hypertension, smoking, hypercholesterolemia, diabetes, personal or family history of coronary artery disease),